 Price controls are just another problem

 Under Chavez, the prices of key items were slashed so that everyone could afford them.
-The official price for a bag of corn flour, used in the national staple dish arepas, is 639 bolivares.
-That's affordable for many people -- but the price of flour is below the cost of production.
-Domestic producers have stopped making corn flour.
-And even with the official price being low, there aren't any bags of flour to be bought.
+The official price for a bag of cornflour, used in the national dish arepas, is 639 bolivares.
+That’s affordable for many people – but the price of flour is below the cost of production.
+Domestic producers have stopped making cornflour.

 Country down to its last $10 billion

-, according to recent data from the Central Bank of Venezuela.
-For the rest of the year, it will owe roughly $7.2 billion in outstanding debt payments.
+Venezuela has less than $10 billion in foreign reserves, according to data from the Central Bank of Venezuela published in July.
+CNNMoney reported earlier this year that the country had just $10.5 billion left.
+For the rest of the year, it will owe roughly $5 billion in outstanding debt payments.
 The financial clock is ticking.

 The ‘Maduro diet’

-Many have dubbed this phenomenon the "Maduro diet," a reference to embattled President Nicolas Maduro, who has said that doing without "makes you tough."
+Many have dubbed this phenomenon the “Maduro diet,” a reference to the embattled President, who has said that doing without “makes you tough.”

-The country has been riven by violent protests in recent weeks as opposition leaders face off with Maduro supporters.
+The country has been riven by violent protests for months as opposition leaders face off with Maduro supporters.

 Anti-government protesters want Maduro to step down, accusing him of eroding democracy.
 Maduro, meanwhile, has sent the Venezuelan military onto the streets to maintain order.